 Indie Air Radio is a curated, fair trade media company and is cooperatively owned with its artists.
 We are dedicated to marketing our artists music as well as providing them with income opportunities.
 Consider becoming a $10 monthly member and sponsor of Gigi Love. $6 will be paid to Gigi and $4 will support the station.
 In appreciation you will receive a variety of benefits which can be viewed here.

 Visit Official Site: Singer-songwriter Gigi Love is the National Park Service’s official “Trails and Rails Troubadour.”
-Throughout 2017, Love will perform songs from her new CD “National Parks Centennial Songs” for passengers traveling on Amtrak trains to visit the nation’s national treasures, and in many of the national parks and historic sites.
+Throughout 2017, Love will perform songs from her new CD “National Parks Centennial Songs” for passengers traveling on Amtrak trains while visiting the nation’s national treasures, national parks and historic sites.